Deep Echo State Network (DeepESN): A Brief Survey: Advances

 \item The study of the frequency spectrum of deep reservoirs enabled to address one of the fundamental open issues in deep learning, namely \emph{how to choose the number of layers in a deep RNN architecture}.
 Starting from the analysis of the intrinsic differentiation of the filtering effects of successive levels in a stacked RNN architecture, the work in \cite{Gallicchio2018design} proposed an automatic method for the \emph{design} of DeepESNs.
 Noticeably, the proposed approach allows to tailor the DeepESN architecture to the characteristics of the input signals, consistently relieving the cost of the model selection process, and leading to new state-of-the-art results in speech and music processing tasks.

 \item A first extension of the deep RC framework for \emph{learning in structured domains} has been presented in \cite{Gallicchio2019deep, Gallicchio2018DeepTESN}, which introduced the Deep Tree Echo State Network (DeepTESN) model.
 The new model points out that it is possible to combine the concepts of deep learning, learning for trees and RC training efficiency, taking advantages from the layered architectural organization and from the compositionality of the structured representations both in terms of efficiency and in terms of effectiveness.
 On the application side, the experimental results reported in \cite{Gallicchio2019deep, Gallicchio2018DeepTESN} concretely showed that the deep RC approach for trees can be extremely advantageous, beating previous state-of-the-art results in challenging tasks from domains of document processing and computational biology.
 As regards the mathematical description of the model, the reservoir operation is extended to implement a (non-linear) state transition system over discrete tree structures, whose asymptotic stability analysis enables the definition of a generalization of the ESP for the case of tree structured data \cite{Gallicchio2019deep}.
-Overall, DeepTESN provides a first instance of an extremely efficient approach for the design of deep neural networks for learning in cases where the input data is represented in the form of tree structures.
+Overall, DeepTESN provides a first instance of an extremely efficient approach for the design of deep neural networks for learning in cases where the input is given by (hierarchically-)structured data.
+Moreover, from a theoretical viewpoint, the work in \cite{Gallicchio2019deep} also gives an in-depth analysis of asymptotic stability of untrained (and non-linear) state transition systems operating on discrete trees.
+In this context, the analysis in \cite{Gallicchio2019deep} results into a generalization of the ESP of conventional reservoirs, described under the name of Tree Echo State Property.